unblog/outlooksignature/README.md

 The code lines are copied into an editor, for example Notepad or vs code and saved with the file extension .vbs.

+## Adjustments
-Adjustments to the signature can be made in the script between Begin of signature block and End of signature block.
+Be free and change your signature to match your corporate identity.
+Adjustments to the signature can be made in the script between 'BOF signature' and 'EOF signature'.

 ## Run the Script
 On a workstation with Outlook 2013 / 2016 / 2019 / Office 365, during execution there is no output on the screen, after execution Outlook can be opened and thus create a new email, the signature now appears in the message, which looks similar to the figure below.